terraform-google-modules/terraform-example-foundation/README.md

 ### [0. bootstrap](./0-bootstrap/)

 This stage executes the [CFT Bootstrap module](https://github.com/terraform-google-modules/terraform-google-bootstrap) which bootstraps an existing GCP organization, creating all the required GCP resources & permissions to start using the Cloud Foundation Toolkit (CFT).
-For CICD pipelines, you can use either Cloud Build (by default) or Jenkins.
+For CI/CD pipelines, you can use either Cloud Build (by default) or Jenkins.
 If you want to use Jenkins instead of Cloud Build, please see [README-Jenkins](./0-bootstrap/README-Jenkins.md) on how to use the included Jenkins sub-module.

 The bootstrap step includes:
 - The `cft-seed` project, which contains:
   - Terraform state bucket
   - Custom Service Account used by Terraform to create new resources in GCP
 - The `cft-cloudbuild` project (`prj-cicd` if using Jenkins), which contains:
-  - A CICD pipeline implemented with either Cloud Build or Jenkins
+  - A CI/CD pipeline implemented with either Cloud Build or Jenkins
   - If using Cloud Build:
     - Cloud Source Repository
   - If using Jenkins: